-Consideration of Wider Industry Impacts

-A MHHS programme CR may be raised subsequently – depending on the outcome of this DCP (e.g. if we don’t want to utilise the II runs then it may that we ask settlements not to send them).
+A MHHS programme CR/ BSC CP may be raised subsequently – depending on the outcome of this DCP (e.g. if we don’t want to utilise the II runs then it may that we ask settlements not to send them).